 Then continue the process, making adjustments until you get the result you’re after!

-But be careful, because it’s very easy to overdo it and end up with complete underexposure or complete overexposure, as I’ve discussed above.
+However, be careful because it’s easy to overdo it and end up with complete underexposure or complete overexposure, as I’ve discussed above.

 If you take a test shot and find your photo is completely underexposed, then add some positive exposure compensation.